 (For the trigonomically inclined, these multipliers are actually the cosecants of the angles.
 A cosecant is the ratio of the hypotenuse / opposite side from the angle, or the length of the bridle leg / the vertical rise.)

 For example: assume a 1000 lb. load hanging on two equal length bridles at 30° below horizontal (120° between legs).
 Equal length bridles are fairly simple; the load divides equally between the legs, so vertical loading for each leg will be 500 lb.
 However, the effective tension load on each leg of the bridle will be greater than its vertical load by the multiplier factor.
 For a 30 ° angle the multiplier is 2: (The saying is "Thirty degrees, double the load.")
 So, if we have a 1000 lb. load, when divided between them will give 500 lb. vertical load on each leg.
 Because the legs are at 30°, each load is multiplied by the factor 2, and will be 1000 lb. in tension on each leg!

 Basically, the more vertical the leg, the better!

-As a rule, do not make a bridle with an angle to horizontal of less than 30°, (i.e. greater than 120° between legs).
+As a rule, do not make a bridle with an angle to the horizontal of less than 30°, (i.e. greater than 120° between legs).
 The forces involved become tremendous very quickly!
 In an absolutely flat bridle, the load is theoretically infinite.

 When the legs are unequal in length and the angles are different, the problem becomes much more complex.
 The load will be divided unequally between the legs, and the calculations must factor in both legs simultaneously.
 Fortunately, the show rigger is usually responsible for calculating the resulting loads, but the Local's riggers need enough background in the principles to recognize and question loads and loading that appear suspect in our venues.